-From throbbing bass lines to sinuous hip-hop leads, from effervescent dance atmospherics to grinding industrial riffs, the sounds of analog synths play a huge role across various musical genres.
+From throbbing bass lines to sinuous hip-hop leads, from effervescent dance atmospherics to grinding industrial riffs, grinding industrial riffs, analog synth sounds play a huge role across various musical genres.

 While the knobs, sliders, patch chords, and circuits of analog synths may present a foreign landscape to musicians who have never touched a vintage Minimoog or ARP, with a little determination, anyone can pull intriguing musical textures out of these instruments and enhance their own music-making.